shichao-an/notes/docs/gopl/ch1.md

     * An increment or assignment statement,
     * A function call.
 * The *condition* is a boolean expression evaluated at the beginning of each iteration of the loop; if it evaluates to true, the statements controlled by the loop are executed.
 * The *post* statement is executed after the body of the loop, then the condition is evaluated again.
 The loop ends when the condition becomes false.

 Any of these parts may be omitted.
-If there is no initialization and no post, the semicolons may also be omitted:

 If there is no *initialization* and no *post*, the semicolons may also be omitted: